-There are many types of medicines, herbs, and supplements that can affect how beta-blockers work.
-Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medicine that you are prescribed.
-Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medicines, over-the-counter products, and supplements that you are taking.
+There are many types of medications, herbs, and supplements that can affect how beta-blockers work.
+Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medication that you are prescribed.
+Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medications, over-the-counter products, and supplements that you are taking.

 Talk to your doctor about your condition and any concerns that you have about taking beta-blockers.

 Food and Drug Administration

 Acebutolol.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 7, 2016.
 Accessed August 16, 2016

 Atenolol.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 7, 2016.
 Accessed August 16, 2016.